POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 The very low level of the mineral does not indicate that a person does not have the mineral in the body.
 In fact, the opposite is true.

-A very poor eliminator pattern occurs when the level of certain minerals is even lower.
+Definition of a very poor eliminator pattern.
+This occurs when the level of a mineral is even lower.
 It indicates even more hidden accumulation of the metal present.

-In theory, one could even have very, very poor eliminator patterns – meaning even lower hair mineral levels, in some cases.
+One can also have very, very poor eliminator patterns – meaning even lower hair mineral levels.

-An all poors pattern occurs when a person has 6 or more poor eliminators on one hair chart.
+Definition of all poors pattern.
+We use this term when a person has 6 or more poor eliminators on one hair chart.

 It also occurs with some of the nutrient minerals, as well.
 These include copper, iron, manganese, cobalt, molybdenum, lithium, vanadium and boron.
 In the case of the nutrient minerals, the form or compound of the mineral is a toxic form.
 Such forms include carbonates and oxides, for example.
 The latter are also called the amigos on this website.

 POOR ELIMINATOR PATTERN IS THE BEST WAY TO IDENTIFY HIDDEN TOXIC METALS ON A HAIR MINERAL ANALYSIS

 A valid criticism of ALL methods of assessing toxic metals and toxic levels of nutrient minerals in the body is that many are not revealed on the test.
 I call these hidden toxic minerals.
 These are sequestered so deeply in the organs and tissues, or bound so tightly inside enzymes, that no test – not blood, urine, feces, challenge tests, hair tests, or electronic machines – can detect them all with any degree of reliability.

 The best way, so far, that I have found to identify hidden toxic minerals is via the poor eliminator pattern.
 This makes this pattern one of the most important on a hair mineral analysis.